IBM/ibm-block-csi-driver/docs/content/troubleshooting/csi_ug_troubleshooting_logs.md

 To help pinpoint potential causes for stateful pod failure:

-1. Verify that the CSI driver is running.
-(Make sure the `csi-controller` pod status is _Running_).
+1. Verify that all CSI pods are running.

     ```
-    kubectl get all -n <namespace> -l csi
+    kubectl get pods -n <namespace> -l csi
     ```

-2. If `pod/ibm-block-csi-controller-0` is not in a _Running_ state, run the following command:
+2. If a pod is not in a _Running_ state, run the following command:

     ```
-    kubectl describe -n <namespace> pod/ibm-block-csi-controller-0
+    kubectl describe -n <namespace> pod/<pod-name>
     ```

     View the logs.